 Staff attempt to support all children in their class and to establish a climate of trust and respect for all.
 They work to ensure a positive environment and will intervene to prevent incidents from escalating.
-Staff in our school take all forms of bullying seriously and will report them on to their Heads of School.
+Staff in our school take all forms of bullying seriously.
+Staff keep their own records of all incidents that happen in their class and that they are aware of in the school, and report this to the Deputy Headteacher with overall responsibility for behaviour.